jeamy/asciisky/README.md

 - Desktop zoom functionality (1×, 2×, 4×) with vertical pan/scroll (desktop only, disabled on mobile devices)
 - PostgreSQL database backend for efficient data storage and retrieval
 - RabbitMQ message queue with distributed compute workers (precompute and on-demand), scalable across multiple hosts; see [API Request Flow](doc/ARCHITECTURE_FLOW_API.md)
-- **Hybrid Deduplication (Phase 3)**: Deterministic RabbitMQ message IDs + PostgreSQL Advisory Locks
+- **Distributed duplicate-work protection**: deterministic RabbitMQ message IDs + PostgreSQL advisory locks
+  - Message IDs make equivalent tasks identifiable in logs and tooling; standard RabbitMQ queues do not deduplicate on this property
-  - Prevents duplicate computations across all workers
+  - Advisory locks serialize equivalent computations across workers that use the same PostgreSQL instance
-  - Scales horizontally across unlimited worker hosts
-  - Automatic cleanup and monitoring
-  - Performance: -80% memory usage, +35% throughput
+  - Locks are released explicitly after processing and automatically when their database connection closes
-- **Vectorized Performance Optimization**: NumPy-based magnitude calculations
+- **Vectorized computation path**: NumPy-based orbit propagation, geometry, and magnitude calculations
-  - 100-200x faster magnitude computations for asteroids and comets
-  - NumPy pre-filtering reduces expensive Skyfield observe() calls by 40-60%
-  - 3-stage pipeline: H-filter → NumPy pre-filter → precise calculation
-  - Overall performance: 2-4x faster (7-8x with many objects)
+  - Asteroids use an H filter, a rough apparent-magnitude filter, then batched propagation and H–G magnitude evaluation
+  - Comets use an M1 filter followed by vectorized geometry and M1/k1 magnitude evaluation
+  - Rise/set/transit calculations remain limited to the brightest result subset because they are comparatively expensive
 - Automatic nightly updates of asteroid and comet orbital data (configurable; default 4:00 AM)
 - DataFrame-first loading from filesystem cache (pickled MPC DataFrames) instead of reparsing raw MPC text files